mario-benitez-prian/polysat-hypervolume-analyses/README.md

 This repository contains two R scripts used in the analyses presented in the paper submission "Contact zones as natural laboratories for cryptic speciation: genetic and ecological divergence in the autopolyploid Aster amellus aggregate".

-Script 1 computes genetic diversity indices and PCA for polyploid microsatellite data using the polysat package.
+--> aster_polysat_analysis.R computes genetic diversity indices, generates data for programs such as STRUCTURE or GENODIVE; and computes PCA for polyploid microsatellite data using the polysat package.

-Script 2 estimates ecological niche hypervolumes for the studied cytotypes using the hypervolume package.
+--> aster_niche_analysis.R estimates ecological niche hypervolumes for the studied cytotypes using the hypervolume package.